IntuitionLabs

 The significance of GPT-5.2’s ~53% score can be appreciated against the backdrop of other systems.
 Before this, no system came close to this level on ARC-AGI-2.
 For example, Google’s Gemini 3 Deep Think effort (accessed via Poetiq’s orchestrator) had scored 45% ([29]), and the best community-tuned models only reached ~28% ([27]).
 Even the specialized ARC Prize entries that once led ARC-AGI-1 (such as “o3-preview” or “o3 (low)” from OpenAI) fall at or below 4% on ARC-AGI-2 ([14]).
 In effect, GPT-5.2 has more than doubled the top verified ARC-AGI-2 accuracy in the field.

 Table 2.
-Comparison of GPT-5 series on ARC-AGI benchmarks (Performance as % of tasks solved).
-Sources as above ([1]) ([36]).
+Comparison of leading systems on ARC-AGI benchmarks (Performance as % of tasks solved), updated April 2026.

-This table makes clear that GPT-5.2 is unmatched on ARC-AGI-2: it solves the majority of tasks that once stymied all AI.
+This table makes clear that while GPT-5.2 was groundbreaking at the time of its release — the first to solve the majority of tasks that once stymied all AI — it has since been surpassed by multiple systems.
 OpenAI’s detailed benchmarks also indicate robustness: GPT-5.2 maintains its edge even on the hardest ARC-AGI-2 tasks (the “verified” set, removing any leak).
 The model also excels at related macro-challenges (e.g. it solved 86.2% of ARC-AGI-1 puzzles ([1]), compared to 72.8% for GPT-5.1, demonstrating that the improvements generalize across puzzle varieties).

 Crucially, the ARC-AGI-2 tasks are presumed not to have been included in any training data.
 OpenAI explicitly notes ARC-AGI-2’s evaluation tasks were newly designed and human-calibrated ([15]) ([19]).
 Thus GPT-5.2’s success implies genuine generalization abilities rather than memorization.
 It indicates the model can infer abstract rules from few examples far beyond earlier capabilities.